MyPortugalHoliday.com

 The main beach of Albufeira in September, with many visitors and sunny hot weather

-The slightly cooler weather in September makes the Algarve great for an activity holiday, such as cycling, golf, hiking, surfing, kayaking or deep-sea fishing.
+The slightly cooler weather in September makes the Algarve great for an activity holiday, such as cycling, golf, hiking, surfing, kayaking, or deep-sea fishing.
 For a stunning coastal hiking route, there is the Percurso dos Sete Vales Suspensos or the mountains near Monchique.
-The best surfing is to the far west near Sagres, while Vilamoura is the centre for golfing holidays.
+The best surfing is to the far west near Sagres, while Vilamoura is the center for golfing holidays.

-September is ideal to discover the culture and history of the Algarve with a touring holiday.
-There is the charming fishing town Tavira, the castles of Castro Marim, the Roman ruins at Estoi, the markets of Loule and the Moorish history of Silves.
-In the summer any serious sightseeing is too hot and draining, but in September it is enjoyable.
+September is ideal for discovering the culture and history of the Algarve with a touring holiday.
+There is the charming fishing town of Tavira, the castles of Castro Marim, the Roman ruins at Estoi, the markets of Loulé, and the Moorish history of Silves.
+In the summer, any serious sightseeing is too hot and draining, but in September, it is enjoyable.

 September is a great time to discover the Moorish history of Silves

-Insight: When most tourists consider a beach holiday to Portugal they instantly think of the Algarve, but Portugal has many more beautiful beaches and traditional resort towns.
+When most tourists consider a beach holiday in Portugal, they instantly think of the Algarve, but Portugal has many more beautiful beaches and traditional resort towns.

 Popular beach towns near Lisbon include Cascais, Estoril, Sesimbra or Ericeira.
 The Costa de Prata offers glorious beaches and charming towns (Nazaré, São Martinho do Porto or Costa Nova) or for somewhere completely undiscovered, consider the Alentejo coastline (Nova de Milfontes).